Netcracker/KubeMarine/documentation/Kubecheck.md

 *Task*: `services.security.apparmor.config`

 The test checks the AppArmor configuration.
 It has several modes: `enforce`, `complain`, and `disable`.
 The profiles (resources) stick to one of the modes.
 The `cluster.yaml` may incude only part of the profiles.

+###### 229 Audit policy configuration

+*Task*: `kubernetes.audit.policy`

+This test checks that the configuration of Kubernetes audit policy is actual and matches the effectively resolved configuration from the inventory.

 ### Report File Generation